 New PhD student at ECCA Lab.

-From the first semester of this 2021 Tierry Medeiros is a new member of ECCA Lab.
-Tierry is from Brazil …
+From the first semester of this 2024 Paco Quintana is a new member of ECCA Lab.
+Paco is from Perú, …

 Read More